aggarwaljuh/VBAChallenge/README.md

 ```

 #### Step 2b:
-In this stup I started a for loop for the rest of the spreadsheet.
+In this step, I started a for loop for the rest of the spreadsheet.
 I am using this loop to define the rows.
 I started this loop at row 2 as this is the first row of data in the datasets.
-The last row is "rowcount" which is a varble counted above where the final number is the last row which has variables in the dataset.
+The last row is "rowcount" which is a variable counted above where the final number is the last row which has variables in the dataset.
 ```
     For j = 2 To RowCount
 ```

 ### Step 3
-In this step we are telling the for loop how we wish to calculate the data.
+In this step, we are telling the for loop how we wish to calculate the data.

 #### Step 3a:
-In this step we are increasing the ticker volume inside the previous "j" loop. this used the tickerIndex variable from step 1a to do so.
+In this step, we are increasing the ticker volume inside the previous "j" loop. this used the tickerIndex variable from step 1a to do so.

 ```
  tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(j, 8).Value
 ```
 #### Step 3b:
-In this step we are using an if-then statement to assign the tickerStartingPrices variable.
+In this step, we are using an if-then statement to assign the tickerStartingPrices variable.
 We are still using tickerIndex as the array number.
 We are checking that the current row that we are in (j) is the first row that had the tickerIndex number that is currently the array number.
 ```
  If Cells(j, 1).Value = tickers(tickerIndex) And Cells(j - 1, 1).Value <> tickers(tickerIndex) Then
         tickerStartingPrices(tickerIndex) = Cells(j, 6).Value